VTTI-CSM/ShipNetSim/README.md

 ## Collaborators

-- Ahmed Aredah, M.Sc.:
+- **Ahmed Aredah, M.Sc.**:
-Ph.D. student, Dept. of Civil and Environmental Engineering, Virginia Tech Graduate Research Assistant at Virginia Tech Transportation Institute
+     - Ph.D. student, Dept. of Civil and Environmental Engineering, Virginia Tech
+     - M.Sc.
+Student, Dept. of Computer Science | Engineering, Virginia Tech
+     - Graduate Research Assistant at Virginia Tech Transportation Institute

-- Hesham A. Rakha, Ph.D.
-P.Eng., F.IEEE:
+- **Hesham A. Rakha, Ph.D.
+P.Eng., F.IEEE**:
-Samuel Reynolds Pritchard Professor of Engineering, Virginia Tech Transportation Institute Fellow of the Canadian Academy of Engineering, Fellow of IEEE
+     - Samuel Reynolds Pritchard Professor of Engineering, Charles E. Via, Jr. Dept. of Civil and Environmental Engineering
+     - Courtesy Professor, Bradley Department of Electrical and Computer Engineering
+     - Director, Center for Sustainable Mobility at the Virginia Tech Transportation Institute
+     - Fellow of Asia Pacific Artificial Intelligence Association
+     - Fellow of the American Society of Civil Engineers
+     - Fellow of the Canadian Academy of Engineering
+     - Fellow of IEEE

 ## Contributing
 Interested in contributing?
 Please see our CONTRIBUTING.md file for guidelines on how to participate.